Welcome to Year 7 at Settle College

 - As part of transition, primary schools have provided examples of each student’s best piece of work, which is available to all Year 7 teachers to enable them to judge work quality.

-- CEOP’s E-safety awareness evening is hosted at Settle College during the autumn term for parents and carers from all cluster schools.
+- CEOP’s E-safety awareness evening is hosted at Settle College, dates to be confirmed for parents and carers from all cluster schools.

 - Half termly meetings are held with the Headteacher of the largest local primary feeder school to discuss pastoral issues.